 Coaching is not about motivational quotes, inspirational mantras, or promoting personal successes.
 Real coaches are professionals with formal qualifications and credentials.
 For them, coaching is all about the client, and what the client wants to achieve.
 There are no winning recipes, no clear path to success.
 All true coaches do is ask powerful questions, which can lead to insights.

 My Coaching plan

-As part of my 2021 resolutions, I started a professional course at the Academy of Creative Coaching, accredited by ICF.
-My Psychology background and my working experience in Leadership and Executive Development were not enough to be a Coach, but they will be valuable assets.
+As part of my 2021 resolutions, I started a professional course at the Academy of Creative Coaching, accredited by ICF, which I completed in December of the same year.

 We all seek for a greater meaning in life, a higher purpose that can make us feel good every day.
 I feel good when someone I work with has an insight about how to improve their life and their team.
 I can tell when the insight comes because they silently look up, and they have a faint smile on their face.
 It is an amazing reward to see that glimpse in their eyes when they finally decipher it.